ycpcs/cs400-fall2023/projects/YCPPHacks-Website-Project/index.md

 * 8-27-22: Assignment 1 (Project Proposal) is due by 11:00am, Friday, 9-9-22, with presentation during class

--->

-* 8-20-23: CS400 meets on M-W-F from 9:00a to 10:15a.
-Each project team will meet on a weekly basis in KEC 119 for status reports, and assignment and Milestone presentations on a week day to be assigned.
-The remaining two weekly class sessions for each team will be reserved for team project work days in KEC 118.
+* 8-20-22: Project teams will meet on a weekly basis for status report, and assignment and Milestone presentations on Fridays **in-person** in KEC 123.
+Mondays & Wednesdays will be reserved for team project work days to be arranged amongst yourselves.

-* 8-20-22: All students in CS400 will be meeting on the first day of class (Mon, 8-21-23) in KEC 119 to go over the syllabus and requirements for the course.
-We will briefly introduce the cpasotne projects, and discuss their skills sets, tasks, and requirements.
-The rest of the the first week will be devoted to further describing the team projects, meeting yourproject clients, and in determining individual interest in those ptojects.
+* 8-12-22: All students in CS 400 will be meeting on the first day of class (Mon, 8-22-22) in KEC 123 to go over the syllabus and requirements for the course.
+We will also determine the regular meeting days for the various CS400 teams, and meet again later in the week on those days.
+The Radio Telescope and Privilege Walk teams will likely have a longer meeting time this Monday, as those are established projects.

-* 8-20-23: Welcome back to Kinsley Engineering Center and CS400 - where your academic endeavors converge (and/or collide) with the real world.
-And where you will discover just how "pesky" real world clients can be... :-)
+* 8-12-22: Welcome back to Kinsley Engineering Center...  :-)